wikimedia/wikipedia-preview/README.md

 ## Getting Started

-Integrating Wikipedia Preview to your site consists of a three step process:
+Integrating Wikipedia Preview to your site consists of a three-step process:

 1. Loading wikipedia-preview.js (either as a standalong script or an npm dependency)
 2. Invoking `wikipediaPreview.init( <options> )`